thanhtvt/ViEnDict/README.md

 DICTIONARY BUILT USING JAVA
 ---------------------------

-This is a simple java project made by Bin and JonnyJack for our OOP assignment.
+This is a simple java project made by JonnyJack for my OOP assignment.